 Can we just pause a moment to say how cute this little one is?
 I don’t show my kids much on the blog because they hate having their picture taken as much as mom does, but she is just the sweetest, kindest kid.
 Okay, proud parent moment now concluded!

 Chickpeas are high in fiber and protein, but low in fat.
 And when roasted, they have a nice crunch that might just replace your potato chip cravings.
 I like chickpeas with a bit of a spicy kick, but the kiddos like them sweet.
 And if there’s one thing kids love, it’s customization.
-Simply Organic’s new Spice Right Everyday blends make that easy.
-I can bake half my way, and the kids get the other half their way.
+Read on for 3 easy ways to flavor your roasted chickpeas!

 For cinnamon-sugar chickpeas, all you need is a can of chickpeas (drained and rinsed) and two teaspoons of Spice Right Cinnamon Sugar Trio.
 Mix together with a dash of salt and bake at 350 degrees for 45 minutes.

 One warning: Don’t overbake the chickpeas or they’ll get too hard.
 Take the chickpeas out of the oven before they look ‘done’ because they’ll crisp up as they cool.